 10. National Science and Media Museum

 A great choice for family days out in Yorkshire, the National Science and Media Museum promises interactive exhibitions designed to inspire and engage.
-They’re obsessed with light and sound technologies here, from the origins of photography to the scientific discoveries and engineering feats that will change our world in the future.
-Explore their famous media collection, or focus on the ‘science bit’ that made it all possible – the choice is yours.
-And let’s not forget the IMAX cinema, which plays all the latest blockbusters and 3D films.
+They’re obsessed with light and sound technologies here, from the origins of photography to the scientific and engineering feats that will change our world in the future.
+Explore their famous media collection or focus on the ‘science bit’ that made it all possible – the choice is yours.
+And let’s not forget the IMAX cinema!

-National Media Museum, Bradford, West Yorkshire, BD1 1NQ.
+National Science and Media Museum, Pictureville, Bradford, West Yorkshire, BD1 1NQ.

 11. Abbey House Museum

-You get two for the price of one here.
-First, stop off at Kirkstall Abbey, a beautiful example of Cistercian architecture and one of Yorkshire’s finest attractions, surrounded by parkland where you can have a picnic or a run around with the kids.
-Then head to the Abbey House Museum, which boasts a traditional Victorian street, as well regular events designed to help you entertain the little ones.
+You can get two for the price of one here.
+First, stop off at Kirkstall Abbey, a beautiful example of Cistercian architecture and one of Yorkshire’s finest attractions.
+It’s surrounded by swathes of lush parkland where you can have a picnic or a run around with the kids.
+Then head over the road to the Abbey House Museum, which boasts a traditional Victorian street, as well regular events designed to help you entertain the little ones.

 Abbey House Museum, Abbey Road, Leeds, West Yorkshire LS5 3EH.